 One of the mysteries of the English language finally explained.

-Port wine of special quality, all of one year, bottled early and aged in the bottle.
+Port of special quality, all of one year, which is bottled early and aged in the bottle.

 - ‘Let's face it, you don't have to be a top sommelier to recognise pairings from hell: red Bordeaux with lemon tart, Botrytis Riesling with kidneys, or vintage port with oysters, for instance.’